mirage/mirage-www/tmpl/blog/intro-tcpip.md

    and type buffer = Cstruct.t
 ```

-`STACKV4` has a useful high-level functions, a subset of which are reproduced below:
+`STACKV4` has useful high-level functions, a subset of which are reproduced below:

 ```OCaml
     val listen_udpv4 : t -> port:int -> UDPV4.callback -> unit